aws-samples/amazon-sagemaker-mlops-workshop/labs/01_configure_sagemaker_studio/README.md

 ## 1. Login to the Workshop Portal (aka Event Engine).
 Open https://dashboard.eventengine.run/

-Using the hash code you got by email, paste the event-hash-login that will be shared with you in the browser window.
+Using the hash code you got from workshop admins, paste the event-hash-login that will be shared with you in the browser window.

 Choose the Accept Terms & Login.